rustwasm/rustwasm.github.io/_posts/2018-12-06-reflecting-on-rust-and-wasm-in-2018.md

 ## Thank You for a Wonderful 2018! 💖

 Thanks to everyone who contributed to Rust and WebAssembly in 2018!
+(Apologies if we missed anyone in this list!)

 * 0xazure
 * Aaron Turon